gburkle/Splunk_Bulk_Search/README.md

 This script relies 100% on splunk-sdk and REST API. (http://dev.splunk.com/sdks)

-There might be a better way to go about this, but I decided to code the script to get back into Python Scripting.
+There might be a better way to go about this, but I decided to code the script to get back into Python Scripting and learn how to use github. ^-^

 Install:
 Download Folder/Script and place it inside your Splunk-sdk folder.